julioarhernandez/purevanity/src/_includes/service-pages/kybella.md

    Are You a Candidate for Kybella?
 </h3>
 <p class="services-details-two__text-2">
    Kybella is ideal for adults who are bothered by excess fat under the chin, leading to a double chin.
-It is most effective for those who have moderate to severe submental fullness and are looking for a non-surgical solution to address this concern.
+It is most effective for those who have moderate to severe submental fat and are looking for a non-surgical solution to address this concern.
 </p>
 <p class="services-details-two__text-2">
     If you are in good general health, maintain a stable weight, and have realistic expectations about the outcome, you may be an excellent candidate for Kybella.
 A consultation with a medical professional can help determine if this treatment is right for you.